joaopaulovw/joaopaulovw/README.md

 # Hi there! 👋

-My name is João Paulo, i'm software engineer and Javascript enthusiastic.
+I'm software engineer and Javascript enthusiastic.

 - 🔭 I’m currently i'm working as a full-stack developer at Amura Sistemas.
 - 🌱 I’m currently (and always) learning Javascript & CSharp.